Chloe Leland

-Chloe Leland is a two-time Emmy and BAFTA- winning British writer, Director, Producer, Executive Producer and Creative Director.
+Chloe Leland is a British writer, director, producer, executive producer and creative director.

 She became first notable for playing Emily Lloyd's younger sister in Wish You Were Here in 1987.
 She later worked for Working Title as a researcher on several productions and as a location scout on the movie Land Girls (1998).

-Since that time she has developed, written, produced, directed and shot documentaries and drama for television, including top-rating feature docs and series for Netflix, Disney, Discovery Channel, and BBC.
+Since that time she has developed, written, produced, directed and shot documentaries and drama for television, including feature docs and series for Netflix, Disney, Discovery Channel, and BBC.
 She worked as camera operator on Grammy Award-winning Concert for George and wrote, produced and directed Walking with Monsters, which won a 58th Primetime Emmy Awards in the category Outstanding Animated Program (For Programming One Hour or More) and a VES as well as being nominated for a BAFTA and RTS.

-Her next series, Fight For Life, received record ratings for BBC1, as well as winning BAFTA, RTS and VES awards.
-In 2010 her work was once again Emmy-nominated for America – Story of Us (a US series), on which she was series VFX creative director.
+Her series, Fight For Life, received record ratings for BBC1, as well as winning BAFTA, RTS and VES awards.
+In 2010 her work was Emmy-nominated for America – Story of Us (for THC).
+Her film Buy Now was nominated for two Emmys and won one.